dyhes/zulip/docs/git/cloning.md

 ## Step 1a: Create your fork

-The following steps you'll only need to do the first time you set up a machine for contributing to a given Zulip project.
-You'll need to repeat the steps for any additional Zulip projects ([list][github-zulip]) that you work on.
+The following steps you'll only need to do the first time you set up a machine for contributing to a given Aloha project.
+You'll need to repeat the steps for any additional Aloha projects ([list][github-zulip]) that you work on.

-The first thing you'll want to do to contribute to Zulip is fork ([see how][github-help-fork]) the appropriate [Zulip repository][github-zulip].
+The first thing you'll want to do to contribute to Aloha is fork ([see how][github-help-fork]) the appropriate [Aloha repository][github-zulip].
 For the main server app, this is [zulip/zulip][github-zulip-zulip].

 ## Step 1b: Clone to your machine